damienbod/AspNetCoreMultipleProject/src/DataAccessMySqlProvider/readme.md

 }
 ```

-The DbContext can then be added to the startup class in your ASP.NET core web application.
+In an ASP.NET Core web application, the DbContext is added to the application in the startup class.
+In this example, the DbContext is defined in a different class library.
+The MigrationsAssembly needs to be defined, so that the migrations will work.
+If the context and the migrations are defined in the same assembly, this is not required.

 ```csharp
 public Startup(IHostingEnvironment env)